neuroidss/Singularity-Agent-Factory/README.md

 ## The Agent Constitution

-Agent behavior is not hard-coded but guided by a formal constitution.
+Agent behavior is not hard-coded but guided by a formal constitution, adapted from Holacracy for a hybrid human-AI swarm context.
 This provides a robust framework for an AI that can manage its own evolution.
 Key principles include:

+1.  **Role-Based Execution**: Agents and humans don't have job titles; they fill **Roles**.
+Each Role has a clear **Purpose** and **Accountabilities**.
+The person or agent filling the role is the **Role Lead**.

-1.  **Delta-Driven Execution**: The agent doesn't just execute a plan.
-It identifies and resolves "Deltas"—the gap between the current reality and a potential future.
-A user's request is the initial Delta; a missing tool is an "Evolutionary Delta."
+2.  **Tension-Driven Action**: The core driver of the system is the processing of **Tensions**—the gap between the current reality and a Role's potential.
+A user request is the initial Tension; a missing tool creates a **"Governance Tension."**

+3.  **Universal Tool-Based Interaction**: All actors, whether human or AI, interact with the system by executing **Tools**.
+There are no backdoors.
+This ensures every action is explicit, logged, and contributes to the system's history, making the entire organization transparent and auditable.

-2.  **Evolution is the Prime Directive**: The agent's primary way to solve novel problems is to evolve the system itself.
-If a capability is missing, its highest priority is to create a new tool.
+4.  **Changing Governance is the Prime Directive**: The agent's primary way to solve novel problems is to evolve the system's **Governance** (its set of tools and workflows).
+The system is bootstrapped by a `Tool Creator` tool, which can, in turn, create new tools—including those that might one day modify the core agent logic itself.

-3.  **Strategic Cognition**: Agents operate on two levels: tactical (solving the immediate problem) and strategic (pursuing long-term goals, or "Directives").
-These Directives are stored in a persistent knowledge graph, forming the agent's long-term memory.

-4.  **Distributed Capabilities**: When one agent creates a new tool, it instantly becomes available to all other agents.
-This allows the collective to dynamically create and distribute contextual skills, making the entire system more capable.
+5.  **Hybrid Human-AI Operation**: Humans can fill Roles just like agents.
+However, to ensure the system's progress is never blocked, a Circle Lead can reassign a Role from a human to an agent if needed, maintaining the operational flow.

 ## Application Modules